TU Dresden

 Fibre Based Solutions

-The research and service institute, Fibre Based Solutions (PTS), supports research institutes and companies in all sectors in the development and application of modern fibre-based solutions.
-85 employees work on the main areas of competence fibres and composites, functional surfaces, innovative measuring techniques and material testing and analysis.
+The Fibre Based Solutions (PTS) is an expert in paper technology and supports research institutions and companies from all sectors in the development and application of modern fiber-based solutions.
+The staff work in the areas of fibers and composites, functional surfaces, innovative measurement techniques and materials testing and analysis.

 Barkhausen Institut